 One traveler, a member of the Utah Expedition, wrote a detailed description of the frontier post when he passed through in 1857:

 On the west side of the parade ground stands the house of the commanding officer.
 It is a large, ill-shaped, unpainted structure, two stories high, with piazzas along its entire front on both floors.
 Within, however, the building is much more respectable being commodious, comfortable, well finished and neatly finished.
-Directly opposite the commanding officer’s house, on the other side of the square, is the soldier’s barracks, seventy feet by thirty feet, and two stories high.
+Directly opposite the commanding officer’s house, on the other side of the square, is the soldier’s barracks, 70 feet by 30 feet, and two stories high.
 The barracks has never been finished and now is in bad order.
 It can accommodate very well eighty-four men.
 There are in it now between ninety and one hundred men.
 The other wooden buildings are the officers’ quarters, the hospital and the sutler’s store.
-These structures do not present a very inviting appearance to the eye, but they are charming places compared to the spectacle of twenty-four long, winding, broken-backed, falling down mud buildings.
-These are of all sizes, the largest one being about one hundred forty feet long, forty feet wide and twelve feet high.”
+These structures do not present a very inviting appearance to the eye, but they are charming places compared to the spectacle of 24 long, winding, broken-backed, falling down mud buildings.
+These are of all sizes, the largest one being about 140 feet long, 40 feet wide and 12 feet high.”

 The completion of the Union Pacific Railroad in 1869 reduced the flow of wagons on the Oregon-California Trail, spelling a death knell for Dobytown and on May 17, 1871, the last soldiers departed from Fort Kearny.